The Occupational Safety and Health Act

 Along with spelling out safety requirements, the Act also founded the Occupational Safety and Health Administration.
 This is the wing of the Department of Labor in charge of investigating safety violations and enforcing the law.
 North Carolina is one of 22 states that runs its own Occupational Safety and Health Administration.
 State OSHAs may add to federal laws, but not contradict them.

 If an investigation shows poor safety regulations in a workplace, OSHA may enforce the law by imposing a fine.
 In extreme cases they may be able to file criminal charges, but this has only happened a dozen times since the Administration was founded.
-Anyone whose workplace is failing to meet safety standards should contact a Raleigh workplace safety attorney to make sure their rights are protected.
+Anyone whose workplace is failing to meet safety standards should contact a Morehead City workplace safety attorney to make sure their rights are protected.